-BELL: RI’s new location in western Rhode Island doesn’t just mean a change of address.
-It’s acres of scenic terrain to explore, loads of outdoor activities to take part in and plenty of location-based learning opportunities.
+BELL: RI’s location in western Rhode Island offers acres of scenic terrain to explore, loads of outdoor activities to take part in and plenty of location-based learning opportunities.
 Here, Program Director Jane Diener details a few of the exciting experiences BELL: RI students can look forward to this summer.

 This summer, BELL: RI students will study and live at the Whispering Pines Conference Center at the W. Alton Jones Environmental Education Center in West Greenwich, Rhode Island, a pristine, 2,300-acre site with everything from a wetland to trails to a giant lake for exploring.
 The site is designed to be a safe and effective living laboratory with diverse ecosystems where students will use the surrounding flora and fauna to study environmental issues facing the planet.

 Students will have access to miles of well-maintained trails they will use to get to know the forest ecosystem, which is filled with incredible biodiversity.
 Free time will include staff-led hikes and the trails will also be used during labs to show examples of human impact on natural resources and teach a variety of field methods for dendrology and environmental preservation.